Radiation Oncology Physician Residency

 Our residency program for physicians follows completion of a one-year internship in Internal Medicine.
 The program prepares residents for certifying radiation oncology examinations given by the American Board of Radiology.
 Residents master treatment procedures from faculty members at six clinical institutions.

-The program, within Emory University School of Medicine, has access to the facilities and patient bases of Winship Cancer Institute of Emory University, an NCI-designated comprehensive cancer center, and Emory Healthcare, Georgia's largest health care system, including Emory Proton Therapy Center.
-Residents also train at two affiliated locations, Grady Memorial Hospital and Atlanta VA Medical Center.
+The program, within Emory University School of Medicine, has access to the facilities and patient bases of Winship Cancer Institute of Emory University, an NCI-designated Comprehensive Cancer Center, and Emory Healthcare, Georgia's largest health care system, including Emory Proton Therapy Center.
+Residents also train at Grady Memorial Hospital's Loughlin Radiation Oncology Center.

 Welcome!
 The universe of cancer care is rapidly changing.
 At Emory’s Winship Cancer Institute, we train radiation oncologists who aim to join the movement and lead the way forward through excellent clinical care, innovative research, and lifelong learning.
 Here you will learn why Emory Radiation Oncology is a great place to train.